Introduce accessibility into your digital content in three steps

 At the risk of generalising, most pictures should have a description.
 If in doubt, add some alt text!
 The description you include will depend on the purpose of the image.
 To learn more about the purpose of images, check out the Web Content Accessibility Guidelines (WCAG) on Image Concepts.

-Compared to printed content, digital content—like websites and PDFs—often lacks structure.
-Structure is essential if your ability to consume content is impaired.
-The most important structure to focus on early are the HTML elements of heading levels.
+The most important structure to focus on early is heading levels in HTML.
 Your audience should be able to use headings to get an overview of the digital information provided.
 Read The A11y Project’s guide on accessible heading structure to learn more.

 Providing multiple ways to consume your content is great and falls entirely within the spirit of making content accessible.
-For example, if your flagship content is a printed physical asset, turn it into a website so that people can also read it via screen reader.
-A smaller-sized, low-bandwidth version of the asset will also increase content accessibility in areas with a slow internet connection.
-However, these options are only helpful if you’re also adding alt text and structure to your content.
+For example, if your flagship content is a printed physical asset, turn it into a website so that people can also read it via a screen reader.

-3: Share your accessibility knowledge with your peers to gain project support
+3: Share your accessibility knowledge with your peers

-People are naturally resistant to change, so expect pushback during the scoping and implementation phases of your accessibility project.
 The argument that this is a lot of effort to go to for the benefit of ‘a relatively small group of people’ is all too common.
 However, according to World Health Organization (WHO), “2.2 billion people have a near or distance vision impairment.”
 Not such a small group, if you ask me.

-Ultimately, accessibility benefits everyone, so share your learnings as you go, and raise the awareness and importance of content accessibility for all.
+Ultimately, accessibility benefits everyone, so share your learnings as you go and raise the awareness and importance of content accessibility for all.

 Improving content accessibility will take time.
 Just remember that some accessibility is better than no accessibility at all.
 Start small and help bring your digital content to life for everyone.